Corporations borrow large amounts of money for many reasons. Here are a few real-world examples:

 Common stockholders

-In case you’re wondering, a bondholder is a type of creditor.
-After unpaid wages and taxes, we have secured creditors, which is where collateralized bonds fall.
-These bonds have a valuable asset backing their issue that can be liquidated if the issuer fails to make interest or principal payments.
+After unpaid wages and taxes, the next group is secured creditors, which is where collateralized bonds fall.
+These bonds are backed by a specific asset (collateral).
+If the issuer fails to make interest or principal payments, that collateral can be liquidated to help repay the debt.

 To demonstrate this, assume a secured creditor is owed $1,000, and $100 of wages and $100 of taxes are outstanding.
 If the collateral backing the secured loan is liquidated for a total of $600, all goes to pay back the secured creditor, bringing their loan balance down to $400.
 Now, the rest of the company’s assets are liquidated for a total of $500. $100 goes to unpaid wages, $100 goes to unpaid taxes, and the remaining $300 goes to the secured creditor.
 This leaves the secured creditor with $100 unpaid.